Author: Charlotte Davies / Codes: CMP3, HMP3 / Published: 06/02/2018

 The authors of the NEXUS rules have not defined what a distracting injury is.
 Some say any pain scoring more than 5/10 on a scale of one to ten.
 Recent studies suggest distracting injuries are chest injuries, long bone fractures, visceral injury requiring surgeons, large laceration, large burns or any injury producing functional impairment.
 There’s a nice summary card from AliEM.

-If there are no high risk factors, safe factors are looked at next.
+If there are no high risk factors, “safe” factors are looked at next.
 If any one (single) low risk factor is present, range of movement can be assessed.
 The low risk factors are:

-- Simple rear end shunt MVC
+- Simple rear end shunt motor vehicle collision

 - Sitting position in ED